 The see-throuugh elevators ride outside the building, for incredible views all the way up and down and around.

 When you get to the top, there is a four-floor playground that includes a glass-floor overlook, interactive activities, a restaurant by Michelin-starred chef Daniel Boulud and more food and drink opportunities from Shake Shack founder Danny Meyer’s Union Square Events division.

 There will be multiple bars, an all-day cafe, and locations to grab elevated snacks.
 Food offerings will combine global flavors with NYC-specific tastes, to appeal to both local after-work and date nite visitors and tourists.

-It’s the most impressive NYC “top of the world” destination to open since The Edge in Hudson Yards, which is one subway stop away on the #7 Train, and yet another indication that NYC is back open for business – especially the business of tourism.
+It’s the most impressive NYC “top of the world” destination to open since The Edge in Hudson Yards, which is just a few short subway stops away on the #7 Train – between Grand Central Terminal and the end of the line at Hudson Yards – and yet another indication that NYC is back open for business – especially the business of tourism.